Artanidos/DevAndroidPythonBook/parts/partiv.md

 You can find the complete build.py and all other source files in the github repo: [https://github.com/Artanidos/DevAndroidPythonBook](https://github.com/Artanidos/DevAndroidPythonBook)

 With the ANDROID*PACKAGE*SOURCE_DIR we specify that we have got Android specific files like the *AndroidManifest.xml* and the icons in this specific folder.
 Also an app theme is included there.
-This theme only has one importend thing *Theme.DeviceDefault.Light.NoActionBar*.
+This theme only has one important thing *Theme.DeviceDefault.Light.NoActionBar*.
 This is needed to make the splash screen look not so ugly.
 This is the default splash screen.
 With this little change the screen is just white.